Ludovico Antonio Muratori: Biography

 He was also member of the first learned society in lands ruled by the Austrian Habsburgs, the Societas eruditorum incognitorum in terris Austriacis and was publishing in the society's journal.
-His nephew, Giovanni Francesco Soli Muratori (1701-1769) was the successor of the Ludovico and librarian of the Ducal collections.
+His nephew, Giovanni Francesco Soli Muratori (1701-1769) became his uncle Ludovico's successor and librarian of the Ducal collections.

 In 1950, Italy issued a postage stamp honouring him on the 200th anniversary of his death.